cran-task-views/TimeSeries/TimeSeries.md

 -   *Vector autoregressive (VAR) models* are provided via `ar()` in the basic stats package including order selection via the AIC.
 These models are restricted to be stationary.
+     `r pkg("MTS")` is an all-purpose toolkit for analyzing multivariate time series including VAR, VARMA, seasonal VARMA, VAR models with exogenous variables, multivariate regression with time series errors, and much more.
     Possibly non-stationary VAR models are fitted in the `r pkg("mAr")` package, which also allows VAR models in principal component space. `r pkg("sparsevar")` allows